 - The Flintstones: On the Rocks (2001, Cartoon Network)- A prime time feature poking fun at the first season of the original series.
 In it, Fred and Wilma face marital problems.

 - The Flintstones: Stone Age SmackDown!
-(Scheduled for 2015).
+(2015).
 A WWE Studios collaboration guest-starring John Cena and Vince McMahon.

 - The Flintstones On Ice (1973, CBS) - 60-minute live-action special with ice skaters in Flintstones costumes performing in an exhibition.

 - A Flintstone Christmas (1977, NBC)- A 60-minute special in which Fred and Barney fill in for a sick Santa Claus.

 - Hanna-Barbera's All-Star Comedy Ice Revue (1978, CBS).
 Live-action Crossover of various Hanna-Barbera characters, with Fred as the host.

 - The Flintstones: Little Big League (1978, NBC)- A 60-minute special in which Fred and Barney coach rival Little League baseball teams.
 Features pre-teen versions of Pebbles and Bamm-Bamm.